Truck Driver Fatigue Is The Cause Of Many Truck Accidents

 Big rig trucks are a frequent sight on our roads and freeways and are the cause of many catastrophic and fatal accidents.
 When an 18-wheeler truck driver continues to drive while fatigued, he or she risks causing a serious accident through inattention, slow reaction time or falling asleep at the wheel.

 At Britton Law, we aggressively pursue justice for people involved in motor vehicle accidents with semi trucks and other commercial vehicles.
-Our truck accident lawyer, Rebecca Britton, has extensive experience in dealing with these cases and knows how to hold the negligent parties responsible for their actions.
+Our truck accident lawyers have extensive experience in dealing with these cases and know how to hold the negligent parties responsible for their actions.

 We take cases statewide.

 For a free consultation, please call our Fayetteville law office at 910-401-3356.